paulbarbu/blog/content/post/chain-link-systems.md

 ---

 In sixth grade, during the physics lesson, I learned that two objects cannot exist in the same space.
 Obvious, right?
-Well, Mr. Bunau (the physics teacher) just made obvious something that everybody instinctively knows.
+Well, Mr. Bunău (the physics teacher) just made obvious something that everybody instinctively knows.
 I certainly knew this, but didn't put it into words and it was amazing for me at the time what a simple concept, how obvious, yet I didn't think to formulate it in to words.
 This is why words mean things, putting concepts into words helps other people better understand your thoughts.

 Since sixth grade I had many more moments such as the one described earlier, today it happened again while I was reading [Richard P. Rumelt's book: Good Strategy Bad Strategy](https://www.amazon.com/Good-Strategy-Bad-difference-matters/dp/1781256179).